zenodotus280/apl/content/Patterns/Four-Story Limit (21).md

 ### Related Patterns
 ... within an urban area, the density of building fluctuates.
 It will, in general, be rather higher toward the center and lower toward the edges -- [[City Country Fingers (3)]], [[Lace of Country Streets (5)]], [[Magic of the City (10)]]; however, throughout the city, even at its densest points, there are strong human reasons to subject all buildings to height restrictions.

 Within the framework of the four-story limit the exact height of individual buildings, according to the area of floor they need, the area of the site, and the height of the surrounding buildings, is given by the pattern [[Number of Stories (96)]].
 More global variations of density are given by [[Density Rings (29)]].
-The horizontal subdivision of large buildings into smaller units, and separate smaller buildings, is given by [[Building Complex (95)]]. [[Housing Hill (39)]] and [[Office Connections (82)]] help to shape multi-stories apartments and offices within contraints of a four-story limit.
+The horizontal subdivision of large buildings into smaller units, and separate smaller buildings, is given by [[Building Complex (95)]]. [[Housing Hill (39)]] and [[Office Connections (82)]] help to shape multi-stories apartments and offices within constraints of a four-story limit.
 And finally, don't take the four-story limit too literally.
 Occasional exceptions from the general rule are very important -- [[High Places (62)]].

 ---

-Reference for full-text of Pattern: p.
-114 #high-confidence
+> [!cite]- Alexander, Christopher. _A Pattern Language: Towns, Buildings, Construction_.
+Oxford University Press, 1977, p.
+114.
+> #high-confidence
+>
+> #APL/Town-Patterns/Community-Policies